Two types of student jobs

 The typical award amounts (maximum earnings) are $1800 per year.
 The hourly rate for on-campus employment varies on the type of work involved.
 Most jobs start at minimum wage.
 FWS jobs are available on-campus.

 The college receives an annual budget of FWS funds from the federal government and offers the available funds to students who demonstrate higher levels of financial need.
 Students without FWS awards may still pursue many other part-time job opportunities both on and off-campus.

 - You must meet the federal general Eligibility Requirements

 - You must enroll at least half-time for each semester.

 - FWS awards cannot be used to defer payments on your college bill.

-- Instead, FWS student employees receive biweekly paychecks for their hours worked, and can spend those earnings on their living and other educational expenses.
+- Instead, FWS student employees receive monthly paychecks for their hours worked, and can spend those earnings on their living and other educational expenses.

 - Work hours are scheduled around your class times.